cengc13/website/_projects/mlip.md

 </div>

 The NFT paper is [available](https://pubs.aip.org/aip/jcp/article/156/6/064104/2840702/A-nearsighted-force-training-approach-to) at J. Chem.
 Phys.
 The Co--Pt phase stability work is [out](https://arxiv.org/abs/2306.01846) at arXiv and has been submitted to ACS Catalysis and now under peer review.
 The work regarding Co--Pt catalytic activity and stability is to be submitted.
-The three works together form a trilogy of machine learning methods designed for nanoparticle alloy catalysts.
+The three works together form a trilogy of nearsighted force training targeting nanoparticle alloy catalysts.